Parity conjecture for abelian surfaces: Introduction

 \subsection{2-parity conjecture for C2D4 curves}

 In view of the parity conjecture, Theorem \ref{thm:intro2parity} and the root number formula $w_{J/K}=\prod_v w_{J/K_v}$ for the Jacobian $J$, it is tempting to hope that $\lambda_{C/K_v}=w_{J/K_v}$.
 This is false!
-However, whenever $C$ is a C2D4 curve over a {\em number field}, rather miraculously, $\lambda_{C/K_v}$ differs from $w_{J/K_v}$ at an even number of places.
+However, whenever $C$ is a C2D4 curve over a {\em number field} one finds that $\lambda_{C/K_v}$ always differs from $w_{J/K_v}$ at an even number of places.
 Finding a purely local explanation for this phenomenon was the most difficult task of the present project.

 \begin{definition} Let $C:y^2=cf(x)$ be a C2D4 curve over a field $K$ of characteristic 0.
 The embedding $\Gal(f(x))\subset C_2\!\times\!
 D_4$ gives a factorisation of $f(x)$ into monic quadratics

 where $r(x) \in K[x]$ and $\Gal(\bar{K}/K)$ preserves $\{s(x),t(x)\}$.
 We write the roots as $\alpha_i, \beta_i \in \bar{K}$, with